 The decision about how and where you want to give birth is very personal and you may consider advice from family, friends and social media, your own experiences with previous births, the location of hospitals, and, of course, whether or not you have health insurance with pregnancy cover.

-In 2013, about 300,000 women gave birth in Australia; the vast majority – 97% – in a hospital, 2% in birth centres, and a small number at home or on the way to hospital.
-Of the mothers who delivered in hospital, 70% were a public patient and 30% a private patient.
+In 2016, about 310,000 women gave birth in Australia; the vast majority – 97% – in a hospital, almost 2% in birth centres, and a small number at home or on the way to hospital.
+Of the mothers who delivered in hospital, 74% did so in a public hospital and 26% in a private hospital.

 Public vs private care for pregnancy and birth

 In Australia, doctors in private and public hospitals alike provide high quality care for pregnancy and birth.
 The main advantage of going private is that you can choose the obstetrician who cares for you during your pregnancy and attends the birth.

 However, this may not be the best option for you if you prefer a natural birth.
 The statistics are pretty clear on this: there are more 'natural births' (non-instrumental vaginal births with or without analgesia) in public hospitals and more caesareans and other types of interventions such as delivery by vacuum suction in private hospitals.

 Birth in public vs private hospital – the stats